 After graduating from North Kansas City High School in 2010, Castillo received a major in Jazz Bass and minor in Environmental Studies from North Central College in Naperville, Illinois, and began performing professionally in the Chicagoland area starting at age 19.
 Castillo then went to Fossil, OR where he accepted a position with AmeriCorps as the K-8 Music Teacher at Fossil Elementary.
 Castillo found himself with endless time in the high desert of central Oregon, during which he composed and arranged music, began creating visual art, and deepened his meditation practice.

-Following his time in Fossil, Robert moved to Portland, OR where he founded the groove jazz ensemble The Sextet.
+Following this time in Fossil, Castillo moved to Portland, OR where he founded the groove jazz ensemble The Sextet.
 Much of the music written in Fossil can be heard on their first album “In a Natural State.”
-When Robert moved back to Kansas City in the Fall of 2016, he reformed the group and released a second album “Blob Castle” in 2017.
-The Sextet plans to release their third album “Among Friends” in September 2019.
+When Castillo moved back to Kansas City in the Fall of 2016, he reformed the group and released a second album “Blob Castle” in 2017.
+The Sextet released their third album “Among Friends” in September 2019.

 “Among Friends” is diverse.
 The two-hour album includes such styles as: traditional jazz, New Orleans inspired second line, an afrobeat arrangement of the jazz standard “My Funny Valentine,” a classical verbatim arrangement of “Clare de Lune,” and a hip hop track in various odd time signatures.
 The album was well received, garnering recognition from National Public Radio.
 Aside from The Sextet, Castillo has performed all over the United States collaborating with musicians of any genre.
 One of these groups, The Standard vocal jazz ensemble, was awarded the Downbeat Music Award seven times during Castillo’s time with them.
 As well as composing for jazz ensembles, Castillo writes for string orchestra, full concert band, solo piano, avant garde trios, and everything in between.